This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Though we did enjoy the day, there were a couple of issues on Sunday.
 First, many of the most popular restaurants were all packed into a small area in the back, resulting in a jumble of lines.
 I ended up missing a couple of restaurants I’d enjoyed the previous year since they were hidden in the mess.
 The second issue was bigger.
 For an extended period in the middle of the day, it was nearly impossible to find any water.
 This is not a good thing on a warm Phoenix day, and people were understandably annoyed.
 Eventually more water bottles began to flow, but it was a major departure from the previous days I’ve attended, where cold water could easily be found.

 Despite this, it was another fun day out.
-The Devoured Culinary Classic has quickly before one of the leading events of its kind.
+The Devour Culinary Classic has quickly before one of the leading events of its kind.
 While the 2nd day did have a few small issues, hopefully the event will continue to be great for years to come.

 I start all of my flight & hotel research on Kayak to find the best deals!